etianen/logot/docs/index.rst

 .. seealso::

-   See :doc:`logged` for examples of how to wait for logs that may arrive in an unpredictable order.
+   See :doc:`log-pattern-matching` for examples of how to wait for logs that may arrive in an unpredictable order.

 Testing asynchronous code